top of page

 Link Building

 If you have extensive resources or connections in digital PR, you may try link building through feature articles or interviews in online media.
 Cold outreach for backlink exchanges isn't a common practice, so your efforts may not pay off as much as they did for English-speaking markets.
-Otherwise, you can try blogging platforms.
+Otherwise, try blogging platforms.
 At the time of writing, links from note, Qiita, and Wantedly count as dofollow.

 Japanese SEO Services

 Japanese business culture has traditionally valued in-person and phone interactions, and in some industries, it's still uncommon for companies to have sophisticated digital marketing teams.
-So there's a chance for foreign companies to swoop in and even get an advantage over the local competition for Japanese SEO.
+So there's a chance for foreign companies to swoop in and perhaps even get an advantage over the local competition for Japanese SEO.

 bottom of page